SUSE/skuba/ci/infra/testrunner/README.md

                         test file name
   -t TEST, --test TEST  test to execute
-  -l, --list            only list tests to be executed -v, --verbose         show all output
+  -l, --list            only list tests to be executed -v, --verbose         show all output from testrunner libraries --skip-setup {provisioned,bootstrapped,deployed}
-  --skip-setup {provisioned,bootstrapped,deployed}
                         Skip the given setup step. 'provisioned' For when you have already provisioned the nodes. 'bootstrapped' For